Learn, Use, Teach, Repeat.

 Mentoring someone is extremely rewarding, and we only ask for a few hours of your time.
 If you know one of the topics well enough that you could teach it to someone else, get involved today.

-RailsMentors is completely free.
+RailsMentors is completely free and volunteer-run.
 If you find it useful, please make a donation to RailsBridge to support its efforts in fostering an inclusive and friendly Ruby on Rails community.

 Thank you for your support.